Health, Nutrition & Exercise Sciences (HNES)

 HNES 380.
 Exercise Behavior.
 3 Credits.

 Methods to facilitate the adoption of and optimize adherence to exercise programs and other healthy behaviors by using motivational interviewing, behavior change models and theories, and other advanced exercise education principles.
-Prereq: Exercise Science majors only.
+Prereq: HNES 374 Prereq or Coreq: Exercise Science major.

 HNES 388.
 Prevention and Care of Athletic Injuries.
 3 Credits.